department-of-veterans-affairs/va.gov-team/platform/engineering/code_review_guidelines.md

 We expect developers to be familiar with GitHub and the pull request review process, but want to be clear about our norms to reduce confusion and help code flow through the process as quickly and reliably as possible.

-## Code owners

-Information on how VSP uses code owners can be found [here](codeowners.md).

 ## The pull request review lifecycle in brief

 1. For initial review by your project team, create a [Draft Pull Request](https://github.blog/2019-02-14-introducing-draft-pull-requests/)
+2. Automated checks will run against your code.
+These should be responded too and may block your code from being merged.
+3. A VSP engineer will review your code when it is marked "ready for review."
+These will typically be completed in one business day.
+  - This step is unnecessary for code-owners.
+(Information on how VSP uses code owners can be found [here](codeowners.md).)
-2. If your PR triggers any [additional automated checks](./manual-review-triggers.md), a bot will leave a comment and request a manual review from the **frontend-review-group**
+  - For frontend PRs, the [additional automated checks](./manual-review-triggers.md) can trigger a review from the **frontend-review-group** regardless of the use of code-owners.
-    - the frontend-review-group completes reviews within one business day
-3. When all review comments have been resolved, the PR can be merged into the master branch for deployment.
+4. When all review comments have been resolved, the PR can be merged into the master branch for deployment.

 *Hint*: Smaller, focused pull requests will make this easier for everyone!